At a glance

 - Cancer: Lymphoma is a cancer of the lymphoid tissue.
 It can develop in many parts of the body, but it affects the gastrointestinal tract most often.

-- Exocrine pancreatic insufficiency: Also known as maldigestion disorder, exocrine pancreatic insufficiency (EPI) is a disease caused by a failure of the pancreas to secrete adequate levels of pancreatic enzymes which results in an inability to properly digest food.
+- Exocrine pancreatic insufficiency: Also known as maldigestion disorder, exocrine pancreatic insufficiency (EPI) is a disease caused by a failure of the pancreas to secrete adequate levels of pancreatic enzymes which results in an inability to digest food properly.

 - Inflammatory bowel disease: A poorly understood group of conditions in which different types of inflammatory cells invade gastrointestinal mucosa.

-- Pancreatitis: Inflammation of the pancreas which has a number of underlying causes.
+- Pancreatitis: Inflammation of the pancreas which has several underlying causes.

 - Lead poisoning: Lead poisoning (plumbism) can be acute or chronic depending on the level and type of exposure.
 Chronic lead poisoning can occur in cats who are exposed to lead paint dust during renovations of older homes or if the cat eats or drinks from a bowl which contains lead.

-A normal cat stool should be well-formed, firm, but not too dry, and chocolate brown colour.
-The most obvious symptom of diarrhea is loose, watery stools.
+A healthy cat stool should be well-formed, firm, but not too dry, and chocolate brown colour.
+The most obvious sign of diarrhea is loose, watery stools.
 There are differences between diarrhea which have originated from the small intestine or the large intestine.

 - Small intestine diarrhea: Volume is increased, frequency 2-3 times normal, no mucus, urgency may be normal to mildly increased.
 Cats with chronic small intestinal diarrhea lose weight and body condition as they are not absorbing nutrients.

-- Large intestine diarrhea: Volume is normal to decreased, mucus and blood may be present, the urgency is increased and frequency is more than 5 times normal.
+- Large intestine diarrhea: Volume is normal to decreased, mucus and blood may be present, the urgency is increased, and frequency is more than five times normal.